J-Moravec/abmwipmr/README.md

-## simple_model -- An agent-based model of warfare-induced residence change
+## An agent-based model of warfare-induced residence change

 This is an agent-based model of warfare-induced residence change.
 This was developed for my thesis *Computational approaches to the study of post-marital residence*.